 In general, when a person is injured as a result of another person’s negligence, the injured party may pursue a claim against the party or parties that caused the injuries.
 You are entitled to compensation for your injuries if it is found that a defendant was negligent and that such negligence was a cause of your injury.
 Any personal injury case depends on liability, damages, and whether or not you can collect from the negligent party or parties.
-Massachusetts has adopted the doctrine of modified comparative negligence.
-Under this doctrine, a claimant’s action is barred if his negligence exceeds the combined negligence of all defendants.
-Otherwise, the claimant’s recovery is diminished in proportion to his degree of negligence.
+Missouri is a pure comparative negligence state.
+This means that a claimant’s negligence does not bar recovery, but it causes damages to be reduced by the claimant’s percentage of fault.

 If you were injured at someone else’s home or a commercial establishment, the person or entity responsible for the premises may be found liable.
 This can cover a variety of situations including slip and falls, dog bites, assaults, among others.
 The person liable for your damages is the party in control of the property.
 That party is responsible for the care, maintenance and inspection of the property.
 For example, an owner may not be the responsible party if he or she has leased the property to another party who actually has control over the premises.

 In general, it is the duty of an owner to exercise reasonable care in the maintenance of the premises and to warn a visitor of any dangerous conditions that are known, or should be known to him, if the conditions are not likely to be perceived by the visitor.
 Factors used to determine whether the owner exercised reasonable care in maintaining the property includes (a) the foreseeability of harm to others; (b) the magnitude of the risks of injury to others if the property is kept in its current condition; (c) the benefit to an individual or to society of maintaining the property in its current condition; and (d) the cost and inconvenience of providing adequate protection.